Horn conditions for quiver subrepresentations and the moment map: Sun Quiver

 It is also not hard to see that if~$\CK$ is a family for which the undirected subgraph of the sun quiver obtained by erasing the vertices corresponding to empty sets (i.e., $K_x=\emptyset$) is a disconnected graph, then~$\CK$ (and also~$\CK^c$) do not satisfy Ressayre's condition~\ref{it:ressayre cond 2} for irredundancy.
 For example, the inequalities $\lambda_4(1)\leq0$ and $\lambda_6(1)\leq0$ are irredundant inequalities associated to $(\emptyset,\emptyset,\emptyset,\{1\},\emptyset, \emptyset)$ and $(\emptyset,\emptyset,\emptyset,\emptyset,\emptyset,\{1\})$), respectively.
 In contrast, the family $\CK=(\emptyset,\emptyset,\emptyset,\{1\},\emptyset,\{1\})$ satisfies condition~\ref{it:ressayre cond 1} but not condition~\ref{it:ressayre cond 2}, and the corresponding inequality~$\lambda_4(1)+\lambda_6(1)\leq0$ is redundant.

-In general, \emph{a priori} conditions for irredundancy such as given by Belkale-Kumar~\cite{BelkaleKumar}, Derksen-Weyman~\cite{MR1758750}, Knutson-Tao-Woodward~\cite{KnutsonTaoWoodward}, and Ressayre~\cite{ressayre2010geometric} are given in terms of Schubert calculus (for $GL(n)$, equivalently, in terms of Littlewood-Richardson coefficients) and are hard to test in practice.
+\emph{A priori} conditions for irredundancy have been given by Belkale-Kumar~\cite{BelkaleKumar}, Derksen-Weyman~\cite{MR1758750}, Knutson-Tao-Woodward~\cite{KnutsonTaoWoodward}, and Ressayre~\cite{ressayre2010geometric} in terms of Schubert calculus (for $GL(n)$, equivalently, in terms of Littlewood-Richardson coefficients).
+They appear to be difficult to test in practice.